Winter is just around the corner.

 Perhaps one of the most common questions that pet parents would ask when it comes to dog winter coats is whether their dog really needs one?

 No two dogs are the same.
-Some dog breeds are bred for colder climates to hunt big game and haul heavy freight like Alaskan Malamutes, with a thick double coat to keep them warm.
-Getting them to wear a winter coat can cause overheating.
+Some dog breeds are bred to hunt big game and haul heavy freight in colder climates, like Alaskan Malamutes, who have a thick double coat to keep them warm.
+Getting them to wear a winter coat can potentially cause overheating.

-But some dogs like Chihuahuas and Greyhounds aren’t that lucky, which have little to no natural insulation at all.
-Without a dog winter coat to protect them against the cold weather, they can get extremely uncomfortable and will be at risk of frostbite and hypothermia if left outdoors for an extended period.
+Some dogs like Chihuahuas and Greyhounds, on the other hand, have little to no natural insulation at all.
+Without a winter dog coat, they can get extremely uncomfortable in cold weather and will be at risk of frostbite and hypothermia if left outside for an extended period.

 So, the answer to that question is, it depends!
 And below are some of the factors that will decide if your dog needs to wear a jacket.